calum74/econv/README.md

 			range -= kn
 	loop
 ```
-The algorithm stores entropy in the variable "value", which is a uniform random number between 0 and range-1.
-Initially, "value" contains no entropy, but as soon as convert is called, the algorithm reads as much entropy as possible from the outside source into the value.
-In general, value will contain entropy from the previous iteration, but the invariant is that value is a uniform random variable between 0 and range-1.
+The algorithm stores entropy in the variable `value`, which is a uniform random number between `0` and `range-1`.
+Initially, `value` contains no entropy, but as soon as `convert` is called, the algorithm reads as much entropy as possible from the outside source into the `value`, up to a maximum of `c`.
+In general, `value` will contain entropy from the previous iteration, but the invariant is that value is a uniform random variable between `0` and `range-1`.

-Next, the algorithm find the highest multiple of n, kn, smaller than "range", by simply subtracting the modulus.
-If value < kn, then we know that value  is a uniform random variable less than kn, so we can factorize the uniform random variable into two parts: "k" and "n".
-We return a random variable of size "n", and the remaining entropy is stored in "value" for the next time "convert" is called.
+Next, the algorithm find the highest multiple of `n`, `kn`, smaller than `range`, by subtracting the modulus.
+If `value<kn`, then we know that `value` is a uniform random variable less than `kn`, so we can factorize the uniform random variable into two parts: `k` and `n`.
+We return a random variable of size `n`, and the remaining entropy is stored in `value` for the next time `convert` is called.

-If value <kn is false, then value lies between kn and range-1.
-Thus we subtract kn from both "value" and "range", preserving our invariant that "value" is in 0-range-1.
+If `value<kn` is false, then value lies between `kn` and `range-1`.
+Thus we subtract `kn` from both `value` and `range`, preserving our invariant that `value` is between `0` and `range-1`.

 ## Analysis
-The only place this algorithm loses entropy is in the comparison "value<kn", which yields a smaller random variable in both cases.
-The amount of entropy lost by this comparison is given by the binary entropy function (link)
+The only place this algorithm loses entropy is in the comparison `value<kn`, which yields a smaller random variable in both cases.
+The amount of entropy lost by this comparison is given by the [binary entropy function] (https://en.wikipedia.org/wiki/Binary_entropy_function)

-    entropy loss per comparison = -plgp - (1-p)lg(1-p)
+Entropy loss per comparison = `-plgp - (1-p)lg(1-p)`

-Here, p is the probability of "value<kn"
+Here, `p` is the probability of `value<kn`

     p = P(value<kn) = kn/value = (range - range%n) / range > 1-n/range > 1-2n/c

-The number of times we go round the loop on average is given by 1/p
+The expected number of times we go round the loop is `1/p`.

-Thus the entropy loss of this algorithm =
+Thus the expected entropy loss of this algorithm =

-        (-plgp - (1-p)lg(1-p))/p = -lgp - (1-p)lg(1-p)/p  < lg(1-mn/c)...
+        (-plgp-(1-p)lg(1-p))/p

 We now see the purpose of fetching as much entropy as possible up front.
 It means that the entropy loss is tiny.
-For example for example n=6 and c=2^64then n/C ~= 6.5e-19.
+For example if n=6 and c=2^64,  then n/C ~= 6.5e-19.
 This makes the entropy loss around 3.9e-17 bits per conversion.

-The fetch() function can be changed to fetch entropy of a different base, and an example of this is shown in the demo.
-In that case, p > 1+nm/c, which is in general very small (and therefore efficient), unless n or m are very large for some reason.
+The `fetch()` function can be changed to fetch entropy of a different base `m`.
+In that case, `p > 1+nm/c`, which is in general very small (and therefore efficient), unless `n` or `m` are very large.

-It follows that the entropy loss is governed by the n/c, and the larger c, the more efficient the entropy conversion.
-For example, entropy_converter<uint64_t> is more efficient than entropy_converter<uint32_t>, at the expense of slightly more buffering.
+It follows that the entropy loss is governed by the ration `n/c`, and the larger c, the more efficient the entropy conversion.
+For example, `entropy_converter<uint64_t>` is more efficient than `entropy_converter<uint32_t>`, at the expense of slightly more buffering.

-If the input to econv is perfect, then its output will be perfectly distributed independent random numbers. econv can simply be used as a normal uniform random number generator to supply uniform random numbers to a shuffling algorithm like Fisher-Yates.
+If the input to *econv* is perfect, then its output will be perfectly distributed independent random numbers. *econv* can be used as a normal uniform random number generator to supply uniform random numbers to a shuffling algorithm like Fisher-Yates.
 Since the random numbers are perfect, then the result of the shuffle will be perfect as well.